hazah/activeview/README.md

 justified.

 A second glance may be more revealing.
-For instance, note that while we technically added more lines of code to the actions of the controller, yet we are ultimately separating the concerns of the request with the concerns of that request's fulfilment.
+For instance, note that while we technically added more lines of code to the actions of the controller, we are ultimately separating the concerns of the request with the concerns of that request's fulfilment.
 The controller responds to a request by acting on models and then binding them to views and rendering them.
 The view, on the other hand is responsible for properly